I totally get this mentality.

 GitHub’s co-founder Chris Wanstrath met their future Git consultant Scott Chacon at a Ruby conference in San Francisco.
 After a conversation, it became clear that Chacon understood the idea of Git very well.
 Starting as a consultant, Scott Chacon eventually went on to write the backend of Gist, a sharing feature on GitHub.
 The company may not have coped with Git without his help.

 An example of the above success stories proves that outsourcing your startup product development to offshore companies can bring significant benefits.
-The steps I’ve shared in this article are exciting possibilities that can help give you the edge while outsourcing your product development.
+The steps I’ve shared in this article are exciting possibilities that can give you the edge while outsourcing your product development.